chainaimlabs/ZK-PET-RWA-SCF/README.md

 f)	proofs of association (being part of a deep supply chain network) the financiers are inclined to support a supplier that participates in the global supply chain of well-known brands for running efficient supply chains

-## ZK PET DOMAIN STANDARDS ORACLE REGISTRY
+## ZK PRET DOMAIN STANDARDS ORACLE REGISTRY

 This component is a registry of standardized digital negotiable instruments based on evolving regulations in the supply chain finance RWA tokenization space.
 The primary’s business relationships have been with many industry standards groups, which are emerging the standards.